-The results confirmed that events such as Tough Mudder could be held with noise emission within appropriate guidelines.
+The results confirmed that events such as Tough Mudder and Race Days could be held with noise emission within appropriate guidelines.

-The Tough Mudder event included live music with sound levels audible over much of the Central Precinct.
+Both events included live music with sound levels audible over much of the Central Precinct.

 4.2 Recommendations

 As the site is generally more than 500m from any existing residence, there is no acoustic reason that the site cannot be developed as a Function Centre.
 Noise emission from the site would be dependent on the type and size of function; however, noise mitigation could be designed so that the amenity of the surrounding area is not adversely affected.